 - The NIJ Ph.D.
 Graduate Research Fellowship (GRF) program provides awards for research on crime, violence, and other criminal justice-related topics to accredited universities that support graduate study leading to research-based doctoral degrees.
-NIJ invests in doctoral education by supporting universities that sponsor students who demonstrate the potential to successfully complete doctoral degree programs in disciplines relevant to the mission of NIJ (i.e., social and behavioral sciences, operations technology, information and sensors research and development, and investigative and forensic sciences).
+NIJ invests in doctoral education by supporting universities that sponsor students who demonstrate the potential to successfully complete doctoral degree programs in disciplines relevant to the mission of NIJ (i.e., social and behavioral sciences, and science, technology, engineering and mathematics).

 - Will a new solicitation be announced soon?

 - The GRF solicitation is posted once a year usually in the fall or early winter time.
 Potential applicants should register for updates on the grants.gov website to be notified when the solicitation is released.
 Requirements of the solicitation will be provided at the time of release.